What is Ayr Mount?

-Only eight miles from Duke University campus and ten miles from the University of North Carolina campus at Chapel Hill, Ayr Mount is in the Hillsborough, North Carolina.
+Only eight miles from Duke University campus and ten miles from the University of North Carolina campus at Chapel Hill campus, Ayr Mount is in Hillsborough, North Carolina.
 Hillsborough itself is one of the oldest communities in North Carolina and was an important center of trade at the time of the American Revolution, serving briefly as the state capital when the then-capital of New Bern was held by the British.
-Hillsborough is full of charming old colonial houses, but Ayr Mount is the crown jewel and well worth a visit.
+Hillsborough is full of charming historic houses, but Ayr Mount is the crown jewel and well worth a visit.

 From Raleigh, NC: Take I-40 West to Hillsborough exit 261.
 Turn right and head North onto Churton Street.
-Turn right onto East King Street then follow brown historical markers to Ayr Mount.
+Turn right onto East King Street then follow brown wayfinding markers to Ayr Mount.

 What are Ayr Mount’s hours?

-The Poet’s Walk at Ayr Mount (376 St. Marys Road, Hillsborough, NC), the Historic Occoneechee Speedway Trail, and the James M. Johnston Nature Preserve (both entrances at 320 Elizabeth Brady Road, Hillsbrough, NC) are open to the public at the following times:
+The Poet’s Walk at Ayr Mount is also located at 376 St. Mary’s Road, Hillsborough, NC.
+It is open to the public at the following times:

 What are Ayr Mount’s admission prices?

 Admission to a tour of Ayr Mount costs $12 per person.
 Cash and credit cards are accepted.